onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 > is given in Appendix D.

-Thumbing through Appendix D, I found a remarkably thorough parts sheet, but little insight into what and why.
+Thumbing through Appendix D, I found a remarkably thorough parts sheet, but little insight into what how the voltage regulator worked, or why all the other bits are there.
 Given that building my own radio is all about learning, I decided to dig into the details and figure out how the power supply in the [NorCal 40A][] works.
-Before we get into that though, here's a picture of the assembled power supply circuit.
+Before we get into that though, here's a picture of the assembled circuit.

 <img class="game art" width="640px" height"640px"
      src="/images/norcal-40a-voltage-regulator-parts.jpg"
-     alt="A close up view of the assembled voltage regulator in the NorCal 40A transceiver, looking down on the on/off switch from the back.", title="A close up view of the assembled voltage regulator in the NorCal 40A transceiver, looking down on the on/off switch from the back." />
+     alt="A close up view of the assembled power supply in the NorCal 40A transceiver, looking down on the on/off switch from the back.", title="A close up view of the assembled power supply in the NorCal 40A transceiver, looking down on the on/off switch from the back." />

-From left to right, there's a 10 microfarad capacitor, a 47 nanofarad capacitor, a single pole double throw switch, a 78L08 voltage regulator, a 1N5817 Schottky diode, and a 2.1 millimeter power jack.
+From left to right, there's a 10 microfarad capacitor, a 47 nanofarad capacitor, a single pole double throw switch, a 78L08 voltage regulator, a 1N5817 Schottky diode, and a 2.1 millimeter DC power jack.
 The schematic below shows how they fit together electrically.

+A 10 to 15 volt DC power source feeds power in through the jack, past the diode, to the switch, where it's filtered by the capacitors, then regulated down to 8 volts.
+Pretty standard for a power circuit.
+Here's how it works and why each piece is there.
+We'll start with the battery pack and the DC jack.

+## Why battery packs are big ##

+Suppose we want to power a [Philips SA602A double-balanced mixer and oscillator][sa602a], like the one found in the NorCal 40A transceiver.
+Looking through its data sheet, we see typical operation requires 6 volts of power and draws 2.4 milliamperes of current.
+How do we get power that precise?

+The obvious solution would be a 6 volt battery.
+The AA alkaline batteries I keep sitting around in my cupboard for the Xbox controller can supply 1.5 volts and up to 250 milliamperes.
+Slap four of them together in series, and we should have enough juice to drive our mixer, right?
+Not quite.

+That 1.5 volt measurement only applies when the battery is fully charged.
+Since it's been sitting in my cupboard for months, it might only have 1.4 volts of charge left.
+So we probably want to stick six or eight batteries together in series for 9 to 12 volts of power.
+That will ensure we've got the minimum 6 volts needed for the mixer, even if some of the batteries are shot.

+Below is a picture of a 12 volt battery back, the kind that holds eight AA batteries in place with spring connectors.
+I got mine from [Adafruit][12v].

-## Polatiry power protection basics ##
+## Basic polarity protection ##

-The diode prevents the radio from frying if the power supply is accidentally plugged in backwards.
+The diode prevents the mixer from frying if the power supply is accidentally plugged in backwards.
 Assuming there's a fuse in the power supply line, the diode will block the flow of current if power is reversed and trip the fuse.
 This is known as polarity protection, and it's the most basic kind of power